← Back to Recipes

 In a large mixing bowl, combine the rolled oats, soy flour, dry milk powder, wheat germ, toasted almonds, chopped dried apples, raisins, and salt.
 Mix thoroughly with a wooden spoon until all dry ingredients are evenly distributed throughout.

-Remove the saucepan from heat and stir in the vanilla extract until well combined.
-The mixture should be warm and pourable but not hot.
+In a separate small bowl, whisk together the honey, almond butter, olive oil, and vanilla extract until smooth and well combined.
+This mixture should be pourable but not hot.

 Transfer the mixture to your prepared baking pan.
 Using clean hands or the back of a measuring cup, press the mixture firmly and evenly into the pan, ensuring there are no air pockets.
 Pay special attention to the corners and edges for uniform bars.